 With the way things are currently set, it is only wise to find ways and implement strategies for your team to work from home.
 For this reason, the number of people working from home offices is rapidly increasing because more companies are now embracing remote working.
+Home-office projectmanagement becomes more important.
 Although it is almost inevitable in some sectors, in others it is a way of efficiently creating a better work-life balance.

 However, project management from a home-office can be a very challenging endeavour.
 Before you get the intricacies of it, there have to be successes and failures as you try to implement the new system.
-Managing a project is hard enough even with the team right there in the office, and it is bound to be harder with the team working remotely with some constraining factors like time differences, language barriers and cultural differences among others.
+Managing a project is hard enough even with the team right there in the office.
+It is bound to be harder with the team working remotely with some constraining factors like time differences, language barriers and cultural differences among others.

 Monitoring the team progress while working from home may be challenging, but it’s not impossible.
 Here are some incredible tips you can use to effectively monitor the performance of your teams as the project unfolds.

 1. Make Use of Remote Project Management Tools

 One of the most effective ways of managing a team via home-office projectmanagement is ensuring that you have the right project management tools and software to run the daily business.
 These tools must include a video conferencing tool to make sure that you catch up with your team.
 It will also act as a central place for you and your team members to communicate and reconcile your individual progress.

 Additionally, you should also incorporate an online project management software.
 It will come in handy in helping you track the team’s milestones and the set deadlines, automate and streamline your business processes, assign and re-assign tasks to different team members, providing an open communication channel among team members and ensuring that your team has access to any information they might need.